-Agilysis uses four systems which may be used for processing personal data:
+Agilysis uses five systems which may be used for processing personal data:

-- Personnel data (personal information about persons under contract to Agilysis only, stored electronically in a folder to which access is restricted to directors, managers and key staff identified by the Executive Team, with hard copies under lock and key by the Head of Finance)
+- Personnel data (personal information about persons under contract to Agilysis only, stored electronically in internal IT infrastructure to which access is restricted to directors, managers and key staff identified by the Executive Team, with hard copies stored under lock and key by the Head of Finance)

 - Project folders in internal IT infrastructure (which may contain contractual or project documents which refer to individuals)

-- Data provided online to apps accessed via smartphones and websites (personal information about persons who purchase, subscribe to, or use apps published by Agilysis will be maintained on secure servers, protected by industry standard security protocols in accordance with the Security section of the company’s IT Management Policy)
+- Data provided online to apps accessed via smartphones and websites (personal information about persons who purchase, subscribe to, or use apps published by Agilysis are maintained on secure servers, protected by industry standard security protocols in accordance with the Security section of the company’s IT Management Policy)

-Data Processor Training will be provided for all staff involved in handling personal data for:
+Data Protection Training will be provided for all staff involved in handling personal data for: